AdaCore/gnatstudio/docs/users_guide/environment.rst

      --traceoff=name     Deactivate the logs for a given module --tracefile=file    Parse an alternate configuration file for the logs

 Source files can be absolute or relative pathnames.
 If you prepend a file name with '=', this file will be searched anywhere on the project's source path

-  To open a file at a given line, use the :comand:`+line` prefix, e.g. gps +40 source.adb
+To open a file at a given line, use the :command`+line` prefix, e.g.
+:command:`gps +40 source.adb`.

 :samp:`tools_host` corresponds to a remote host's nickname as defined in :ref:`Setup_the_remote_servers`.

 By default, files you specify on the command line can have absolute or relative pathnames.
 If you prepend a filename with the :samp:`=`